ioBanker/bitshares-ui/app/help/en/introduction/tos.md

-# ioBanker DEX Site
+# ioBanker DEX Browser Based Software

 ## Support

->If you have an issue related to a Gateway provider, please be sure to contact them directly.
+>If you have an issue related to BitShares Blockchain Assets or Gateway, please be sure to contact them directly.
 See Gateways in the left menu.

 ### Telegram Chat
 You can get help from other members of the community in real time at: